pk-codebox-evo/gs-consuming-rest-backbone/README.md

-This guide walks you through writing a simple jQuery client that consumes a Spring MVC-based [RESTful web service][u-rest].
+This guide walks you through writing a simple Backbone client that consumes a Spring MVC-based [RESTful web service][u-rest].

 What you will build
 -------------------

-You will build a jQuery client that consumes a Spring-based RESTful web service.
+You will build a Backbone client that consumes a Spring-based RESTful web service.
 Specifically, the client will consume the service created in [Building a RESTful Web Servce][gs-rest-service].

-The jQuery client will be accessed by opening the `index.html` file in your browser, and will consume the service accepting requests at:
+The Backbone client will be accessed by opening the `index.html` file in your browser, and will consume the service accepting requests at:

     http://rest-service.guides.spring.io/greeting